SPARC-X/SPARC-X-API/README.md

 restarts.
 This feature is particularly beneficial for tasks involving repetitive operations like structural optimization and saddle point searches, where traditional file-based communication can become a bottleneck.
-The underlying software architecture is shown in the following scheme:
+The underlying software architecture is shown in [Fig. 2]():

 ![scheme-sparc-socket](doc/img/scheme_socket_hetero.png)
+*Fig. 2.
+Scheme for the operation of SPARC socket communication accross heterogeneous computational platforms.*